Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 GIF (Graphics Interchange Format) GIF images display up to 256 colors.
 It supports animation and allows an individual palette of 256 color for each frame.
 The color limitation makes the GIF format inappropriate for reproducing color photographs and other images with consistent color.
 GIF images are compressed using the LZW lossless data compression method to decrease the size of the file without corrupting the visual quality.

 Gradient A function in graphic software that permits the user to fill an object or image with a smooth transition of colors.

 Graphic Design Visual communication using text or images to represent an idea or concept.
 It is also a term used for all activities relating to visual design, including web design, logo design, etc.

-Graphics Visual presentations that feature printed messages more clear or appealing.
+Graphics Visual presentations that feature printed messages that are clear and appealing.

-Grayscale Grayscale images consists of black, white, no color and up to 256 shades of gray.
+Grayscale Grayscale images consist of black, white, no color, and up to 256 shades of gray.

-Grid Is a two-dimensional format made up of a set of horizontal and vertical axis used to structure content.
+Grid Is a two-dimensional format made up of a set of horizontal and vertical axes used to structure content.

-Gutter Refers to book production.
-The white space formed by the inner margins of a spread near the books spine.
+Gutter In book production, the white space formed by the inner margins of a spread near the books spine.

-Halftone (1) To photograph or scan a consistent tone image to alter the image into halftone dots.
-(2) A photograph or continuous-tone illustration that has been half toned and that is displayed on film, paper, printing plate or the final printed product.
+Halftone (1) A photograph or scan of a consistent tone image to alter the image into halftone dots.
+(2) A photograph or continuous-tone illustration that has been halftoned and that is displayed on film, paper, printing plate, or the final printed product.